sonoUnoTeam/sonoUno-desktop/README.md

 ### Description

-Right now the script only sonify the first two columns of csv or txt files.
+The script sonify the first two columns of csv or txt files.
 The script search inside the folder provided by the user all the data files with the given extension (if not, txt extension is setted as default) and sonify it; then, store the wav files with the same data file name adding '_sound' at the end.
+  The script additionally allow to save the plot with '-p True', as default is setted on False.

 ### Parameters to set

 To use the script the directory where the data files are located has to be send when you run the script with the '-d' indication.
 In addition, if you will sonify data files with csv extension, you must indicate it with the '-t'.
-If you need help to run the script you can write:
+To additionally save the plot of each data set, indicate it with '-p True' If you need help to run the script you can write:
 ```python3 sonify_bash.py -h```